Netherlands3D/docs/docs/packages/creating-and-managing-packages.md

 When a package is released for the first time, it needs to be published by registering it on OpenUPM.

+!!! tip

-> Before publishing, make sure you have tested your package in https://github.com/Netherlands3D/twin -or another
-> Netherlands3D-based project- installed as a local package.
+    Before publishing, make sure you have tested your package in https://github.com/Netherlands3D/twin -or another Netherlands3D-based project- installed as a local package.

->
-> Especially important is:
+    Especially important is:

->
-> * verifying that the correct dependencies are set and installed
+    * verifying that the correct dependencies are set and installed
-> * that the Assembly Definition can be used and
+    * that the Assembly Definition can be used and
-> * that the Assembly Definition does not depend on Assembly Definitions that are not a dependency of your package,
->   especially Netherlands3D.Core.Runtime should be avoided
+    * that the Assembly Definition does not depend on Assembly Definitions that are not a dependency of your package, especially Netherlands3D.Core.Runtime should be avoided

->
-> Failure to do so may cause extra work because once a package is published, it is inconvenient to unpublish it or
-> change publication details such as the name.
+    Failure to do so may cause extra work because once a package is published, it is inconvenient to unpublish it or change publication details such as the name.

 To do so, you can take the following steps: